Marguerite de Angeli: Personal life

 In 1908, she met John Dailey de Angeli, a violinist, known as Dai.
 They were married in Toronto on April 12, 1910.
 The first of their six children, John Shadrach de Angeli, was born one year later.
 After living in many locations in the American and Canadian West, they settled in the Philadelphia suburb of Collingswood, New Jersey.
 There, in 1921, Marguerite started to study drawing under her mentor, Maurice Bower.
 In 1922, Marguerite began illustrating a Sunday School paper and was soon doing illustrations for magazines such as The Country Gentleman, Ladies' Home Journal, and The American Girl, besides illustrating books for authors including Helen Ferris, Elsie Singmaster, Cornelia Meigs, and Dorothy Canfield Fisher.
 Her last child, Maurice Bower de Angeli, was born in 1928, seven years before the 1935 publication of her first book, Ted and Nina Go to the Grocery Store.
 The de Angeli family moved frequently, returning to Pennsylvania and living north of Philadelphia in Jenkintown, west of Philadelphia in the Manoa neighborhood of Havertown, on Carpenter Lane in Germantown, Philadelphia, on Panama Street in Center City, Philadelphia, in an apartment near the Philadelphia Museum of Art, and in a cottage in Green Lane, Pennsylvania.
 They also maintained a summer cabin on Money Island in Toms River, New Jersey.
 Marguerite's husband died in 1969, eight months before their 60th wedding anniversary.

 Later years

 In 1971, two years after her husband died, de Angeli published her autobiography, Butter at the Old Price.
 Her last work, Friendship and Other Poems, was published in 1981 when she was 92 years old.
 She died at the age of 98 on June 16, 1987, in Philadelphia, Pennsylvania.
-She was survived by her 3 of her 4 sons: Arthur, Harry and Maurice; daughter, Nina Kuhn; 13 grandchildren, and 16 great-grandchildren.
+She was survived by 3 of her 4 sons: Arthur, Harry and Maurice; daughter, Nina Kuhn; 13 grandchildren, and 16 great-grandchildren.